Norman Geisler: Biography

-In 2008, Geisler co-founded the Veritas Evangelical Seminary (now Veritas International University) in Santa Ana, California.
-The seminary offers master's degrees in theological studies, apologetics, biblical studies, and Divinity.
+In 2008, Geisler co-founded the Veritas Evangelical Seminary (now Veritas International University) in Murrieta, California alongside Joseph M. Holden.
 Geisler served as Chancellor, Distinguished Professor of Apologetics and Theology, and occupant of the Norman L. Geisler Chair of Christian Apologetics.
 He retired from this post in May 2019.
+Before retiring from teaching and writing in 2019, Geisler served as the General Editor of Defending Inerrancy from 2014-19.